Coláiste na Coiribe

 Coláiste na Coiribe is a Gaelscoil in Galway, Ireland.
-The school is administered by the Galway and Roscommon ETB.
-There are about 550 students enrolled, making it the world's largest all-Irish language education institution.
+The school, which is located in the Knocknacarra area of Galway city, is administered by the Galway and Roscommon Education and Training Board.
+As of 2020, there were over 590 students enrolled.

 History

 Coláiste na Coiribe was established in 1992 with six students.
-It was originally located on the Tuam Road in Galway City but relocated to Knocknacarra in October 2015.
+It was originally located on Tuam Road in Galway City but relocated to Knocknacarra in October 2015.

 Curriculum

 The educational programme of the school consists of Junior Certificate, Transition Year, Leaving Certificate and the LCVP.
 Each student's academic progress is constantly monitored and evaluated.
 Written reports are sent home four times per academic year.